csjpeter/libcsjp/README.md

 The scripts ubuntu.sh, mxe.sh, android.sh can be used.

+Run ./ubuntu.sh to compile or
+run ./ubuntu.sh check to run tests.

 If you are using ubuntu or debian, you might need to install the following packages:

  - git g++ apt-file libicu-dev graphviz doxygen devscripts filepp pkg-config build-essential:native